CosmoStat/wf-psf/docs/source/configuration.md

 └── training_config_n.yaml
 ```

-Note, in this version of WaveDiff produces a single plot per each metric per trained model.
-To display all of the metrics results for each trained model in a single plot, the user must do so in a different run following the steps defined in the section [Plot Configuration](plotting_config).
-The next upgrade to WaveDiff will feature options to produce independent metrics plots per trained model or a single master plot comparing the respective metric results for all trained models.

-The master configuration file can include a combination of the three pipeline tasks, i.e. training, metrics and plotting.
-This will prompt WaveDiff to do independent tasks like train a new PSF model, compute the metrics of a  pre-trained PSF model, or produce plots for a selection of pre-computed metrics.
-While currently WaveDiff executes these jobs sequentially on a single GPU, the future plan is to distribute these tasks in parallel across multiple GPUs to accelerate the computation.
+Note: current WaveDiff versions generate one plot per metric per model.
+Creating combined plots requires a separate run ( [Plot Configuration](plotting_config). .
+A future update will support automatic combined plots.

+**General Notes**
+- `configs.yaml` may contain **any combination** of the three task types:
+  - `training`
+  - `metrics`
+  - `plotting`
+- Tasks always execute **in the order they appear** in the file.
+- The current release runs all jobs on a single GPU, sequentially.
+- Parallel multi-GPU execution is planned for a future version.
-If you have any questions or feedback, please don't hesitate to open a [Github issue](https://github.com/CosmoStat/wf-psf/issues).
+- For questions or feedback, please open a [Github issue](https://github.com/CosmoStat/wf-psf/issues).